This delicious pastry dessert with raspberry jam and a sweet crumbly streusel is called Raspberry German Crumb Cake Bars.

 If you like this recipe you may also enjoy Raspberry Cream Cheese Croissant Bake and Chocolate Gooey Butter Cake with raspberry sauce.

-This is the perfect treat for a wedding shower, baby shower or another party where finger foods are served.
-These raspberry crumb cake bars pair perfectly with Lemon Bars, O’Henry Bars, or Cinnamon Cream Cheese Bars.
-Serve with a Fruit Tray, Vegetable Tray and some Pink Slush Punch for a wonderful selection of food.
+Raspberry Crumb Cake is the perfect treat for a wedding shower, baby shower or another party where finger foods are served.
+Our crumb cake bars pair perfectly with Lemon Bars, O’Henry Bars, or Cinnamon Cream Cheese Bars.
+Serve with a Fruit Tray, Vegetable Tray and some Pink Slush Punch for a wonderful selection of party food.

 Grease an 11 inch by 17 inch jelly roll pan and preheat your oven to 400°F.

-Using an electric mixer cream the softened butter, sugar, baking powder and salt together.
-Add egg, flour, milk and mix well.
+Using an electric mixer cream the softened butter.
+Then add granulated sugar and mix well.

 Use your fingers to press dough into a jelly roll pan.
 The dough doesn’t have to look perfectly smooth across the top, but the thickness should be roughly the same across the entire baking sheet.

-Use a butter knife to spread raspberry jam across the dough.
+Use a butter knife to spread the full jar of raspberry jam across the dough.

 Using another stick of softened butter mix all streusel ingredients together and crumble into fine crumbs.